 The pre-foreclosure period is a time during which a bank can foreclose on a property if you fail to make at least three payments.
 It is possible to save a home during this time by negotiating with your lender to make back payments.
 However, it is important to remember that a foreclosure remains on your credit report for seven years.

 The pre-foreclosure period starts when a lender sends a notice of default to the borrower.
 What does pre-foreclosure nod mean?
 This notice informs the borrower that the lender will take legal action unless the debt is paid quickly.
+How Long is the Pre Foreclosure Process?
 While the pre-foreclosure period can last for nearly a year, some lenders are willing to negotiate with borrowers during this time.

 In some cases, a borrower may choose to stay in the home, if the payments are current.
 Another option is to sell the home before the foreclosure process begins.
 However, this can be tricky and homeowners should consult an attorney before pursuing this option.